TencentEdgeOne/paddle-subscription-starter/README.md

    - Enable "Confirm email" feature if desired
 3. Get your Supabase URL and API keys from Project Settings > API

+### Paddle Setup
+#### Paddle Setup

+1. Create a new Paddle account at [https://paddle.com](https://paddle.com)
+2. In your Paddle control panel, find your product and create a new product
+3. Get your Paddle API key

+#### Paddle Product Setup

+1. In your Paddle control panel, find your product and click "Edit"
+2. In the "Prices" tab, set your product's price and subscription plan
+3. In the "Webhook" tab, set your Webhook URL to `https://yourdomain.com/api/paddle/webhook`

 ### Installation

 1. Clone the repository: